skilld-labs/go-odoo/README.md

 func NewRelation() *Relation {}
 func (r *Relation) Get() []int64 {}
 ```
-one2many and many2many are represented by the `Relation` type and allow you to execute special actions as define [here](https://www.odoo.com/documentation/13.0/reference/orm.html#odoo.models.Model.write).
+one2many and many2many are represented by the `Relation` type and allow you to execute special actions as defined [here](https://www.odoo.com/documentation/13.0/reference/orm.html#odoo.models.Model.write).

 ### Criteria and Options